 These factors make Floorball a safer sport than regular floor hockey.
 The sticks are shorter at about waist high.
 They have a round, lightweight shaft with a better grip, making it easier to control.
 Plus, they are tough due to fiberglass composites.
 Floorball sticks are extremely durable, but they never do any damage to gym floors.
 Most floorball sticks come in various lengths, flexes and other characteristics that allows every player to find the stick that is the best fit.
 A beginner player only needs a basic stick and doesn’t need to worry about high-level stick features.

-Floorball is easy to teach.
+It’s also an easy sport to teach.
 In intramural programs, after-school classes, team building events and recreational games, it takes less than five minutes to learn the basic rules needed for play.

 Floorball is an attractive choice for those individuals who aren’t already part of other competitive sports.
 Everyone is on the same starting line when playing the first game.
-Naturally, individuals learn and play floorball according to their individual athletic skills, but even the most athletic player cannot dominate the game alone.
+Naturally, individuals learn and play floorball according to their individual athletic skills.
+However, even the most athletic player cannot dominate the game alone.
 Everyone is part of the team and needed for successful game play.
-Very inclusive; everybody gets lots of “touches.”
+It’s very inclusive.
+Everybody gets lots of “touches.”

 You can play floorball in any gym.
 All you need is some floorball sticks, two goals and you are ready to play.
 No protective gear is needed.
-Low starting cost ensures this game can be offered by every community center or college rec center in the U.S.
+Low starting cost ensures this game can be offered by every college rec center in the U.S.

 By Darryl Gross, a managing member of FloorballPlanet.
 For more information, email firstname.lastname@example.org or call 817.806.5002.